Getting Started: Samples

 Page: iOS Sample Apps

 The sync sample app demonstrates the best practices when using Akula's synchronization mechanism.
 Because the Akula sync feature builds on top of the persistent data feature, this app builds on the Encryption sample app which is the recommended entry point for these features.

 Get the sample

 The source code for the sync sample apps, both client and server, is included in the Verivo_Akula_SDK_v2.5.0.zip file.
 The files are also available on the Downloads page (log in required).
 Ensure that you have already installed Akula before proceeding.
 If you have not installed Akula, contact us for more information.

 Viewing the client app source code

-The source code for the Android sync client app is located in the android-sdk/samples/sync/src directory in the location where you installed Akula.
+The source code for the iOS sync client app is located in the ios-sdk/samples/sync directory in the location where you installed Akula.
 The steps below include information about editing the source code before you run the sample app.

 Viewing the server app source code

-There are two server app scopes available as sync samples:
+There are two server app scopes for the sync sample app:

 - Custom Sync – Uses a custom module to process synchronization requests.